dhbmarcos/dataEditor/CONTRIBUTING.md

 You can contribute with this project using, sending feedback or testing of a `product` or `test` release.
 For developing, please feel free for contribute in any release.

+Access https://overv.io/workspace/dhbmarcos/shiny-stingray/ for more informations about this project.

 ## Sending A Feedback

 Submit a feedback through of `issues`.
 Don't forget to tagging the `issue`.